Felicia Pearson: Career

-Television

-Pearson met Michael K. Williams, who played Omar Little on The Wire, in a Baltimore club.
-He invited her to come to the set one day, and introduced her to the writers and the producers.
-After subsequent auditions, she was offered a role in the series.
-For her performance in The Wire, Stephen King called her "perhaps the most terrifying female villain to ever appear in a television series."
+Pearson met The Wire star Michael K. Williams in a Baltimore club.
+At the time, she had returned to dealing drugs as she could not hold down a job due to her criminal record.
+Williams invited her to come to the set one day, and introduced her to the writers and producers.
+After successful auditions, she was offered the role of Snoop, a fictionalized version of herself that she portrayed from 2004 to 2008.
+Author Stephen King called her "perhaps the most terrifying female villain to ever appear in a television series".

-Her appearance on the show kickstarted her acting career, leading to appearances in music videos for R&B singer Lil' Mo's "Dem Boyz"; rapper Rick Ross' "The Boss" and "Here I Am"; rapper Ace Hood's "Cash Flow"; A$AP Ferg's "Shabba (feat A$AP Rocky)" and Snoop Dogg's "So Many Pros."
-She has appeared in the Spike Lee films Da Sweet Blood of Jesus, and Chi-Raq, and in the CBS police procedural drama Blue Bloods episode titled "Good Cop Bad Cop."
+Pearson's role on the show launched her acting career and she appeared in music videos such as Lil' Mo's "Dem Boyz", Rick Ross' "The Boss" and "Here I Am", Ace Hood's "Cash Flow", A$AP Ferg's "Shabba", and Snoop Dogg's "So Many Pros".
+She acted in the Spike Lee films Da Sweet Blood of Jesus (2014) and Chi-Raq (2015), and appeared in an episode of the CBS series Blue Bloods (2016).

-Pearson joined the cast of the VH1 reality television series Love & Hip Hop: New York for its seventh and eighth seasons.

-Music

-Pearson is featured in the song "It's a Stick Up" with Tony Yayo and Mazaradi Fox, with its music video featuring clips from The Wire.
+Outside of acting, Pearson wrote the memoir Grace After Midnight (2007).
+She was featured on the 2009 song "It's a Stick Up" with Tony Yayo and Mazaradi Fox, and its music video showed clips from The Wire.
+She appeared on the VH1 reality television series Love & Hip Hop: New York for its seventh and eighth seasons (2016–2018).

-Volunteer work

-Pearson has volunteered as a prison visitor, worked on anti-violence and literacy campaigns for youth, and supported The Stay Strong Foundation.

 Personal life

+Pearson is a lesbian.
+As of 2008, she lives outside Baltimore with her girlfriend and their dog.

+Pearson has visited prisons as a volunteer for anti-violence and literacy youth campaigns, and supported the Stay Strong Foundation.

-On March 10, 2011, Pearson and sixty others were arrested and charged with drug offenses.
-The arrest was made during a predawn raid at her home in Baltimore, following a five-month DEA operation.
-At the first hearing after Pearson's arrest, Judge John Addison Howard denied her bail due to Pearson's acting ability, stating: "Well, you can change your appearance, I've seen the episodes of The Wire in which you appear.
+Pearson and 60 others were arrested and charged with drug offenses on March 10, 2011, following a raid at her Baltimore home as part of a five-month DEA operation.
+At the first hearing, Judge John Addison Howard denied her bail and told her, "Well, you can change your appearance.
+I've seen the episodes of The Wire in which you appear.
 You look very different than you do here today, and I'm not talking about the jumpsuit, I'm talking about your general appearance."
-After a month in jail, Pearson was offered bail of $50,000 on April 8, 2011.
-In August 2011, she pleaded guilty to the charges the day before her trial was to begin.
+After one month in jail, Pearson was offered bail of $50,000 on April 8.
+In August, she pleaded guilty to the charges the day before her trial was to begin.
 She was sentenced to a suspended seven-year prison term, with credit for time served, and given three years of supervised probation.